StuffLikeThat books

 Books, Peckham

-Interview and reading on BBC Upload Radio London, link belowPrices are shown below, books can be ordered by Paypal.
+Interview and reading on BBC Upload Radio London, link belowPrices are shown below, books can be bought and sent, paying via Paypal.
 Email request for larger orders, postage can be discounted.Updates and new titles announced here and on facebook - stufflikethatbooks .

 And on Instagram as JulianWalkerandstufflikethat